-Here Comes the Garbage Barge follows the story of a fully loaded barge of garbage that no one wants to take care of.
+Here Comes the Garbage Barge follows the story of a fully-loaded barge of garbage that no one wants to take care of.
 The barge travels from New York state all the way to Belize and back.
 After reading the book, I explained to my daughters that I remember when this incident happened.
 It made the news even here in Canada.
 We decided to do a little further research and reading.

 It is no coincidence that after the garbage barge incident waste reduction and recycling became part of everyone’s conversations.
 People started to be more aware of what they were throwing in the trash and where that trash actually went.
 It seemed that our landfills could actually be too full and then what?!

-This investigation sparked a converstation about our household waste.
+This investigation sparked a conversation about our household waste.
 A few years ago, we conducted an audit of the garbage in our bathroom.
 We discovered that more than half of the garbage we were putting in the trash was actually compostable (soiled paper products).
-So, we added a “compostables” can to our bathroom and started diverting trash.
-After reading the book, we decided that we wanted to run another waste audit – in particular we wanted to examine the trash that accumulated in our front yard.
+So, we added a "compostables" can to our bathroom and started diverting trash.
+After reading the book, we decided that we wanted to run another waste audit - in particular, we wanted to examine the trash that accumulated in our front yard.

 How to Hold a Home Waste Audit